 Artisan foods are widely considered to have superior taste and quality.
 The problem is that they come at a high premium because of better quality ingredients that go into them, longer time to make and shorter shelf life.
 Making artisan foods at home is a great way to enjoy them at a fraction of retail cost.
 Additionally, you can get to enjoy artisan foods from all over the world without limiting yourself to what can be purchased locally or online.

 I was raised in Eastern Europe in a family where bread baking, sausage making and food preservation were a big part of our life.
 I learned to appreciate homemade food, to understand what it takes to make it.
 I learned that good food takes time to make.
 I learned that good food doesn’t need to be expensive or complicated but it doesn’t tolerate shortcuts.

 I was fortunate enough to travel most of Europe and other places where I experienced local artisan foods, foods that I had never tried before.
-A lot of those foods aren’t available in Toronto, Canada where I now live, or tend to be quite expensive.
+A lot of those foods aren’t available where I now live, or tend to be quite expensive.
 This drove me to begin making my own, which started with smoked sausages and simple preserves and eventually grew to encompass beers, ciders, fermented sausages, cheeses and beverages.

 Today I am on the journey to learn more about making artisan foods, learn new food making skills, hone the skills that I already have and share my experience and what I know with others.

 - In 2015 I started what today is known as Craving Tasty blog to write about my culinary adventures, to which I am still actively contributing.

 - While I never received any formal culinary education, I used to work as a cook at several small and not so small restaurants.